 It isn’t that simple as there are many types of facial peels to choose from depending on your skin type and results desired.
 Each peel targets a specific problem or issue.
-Let’s break them down so the next time you’re scouring the shelf in search of an exfoliant or making an appointment with your esthetician, you know exactly what to ask for.
+Let’s break them down so the next time you’re scouring the shelf in search of a cleanser or exfoliant or scheduling a treatment with your esthetician, you understand the options and potential benefits of each choice.

 Alpha hydroxy acids (AHAs) are water soluble rapid chemical exfoliators derived from different fruits and plants found in nature, helping with cell turnover and the shedding of dead skin cells.

-Lactic Acid – A milder choice among peels, lactic acid is derived through the fermentation process, typically from sour milk.
+A milder choice among peels, lactic acid is derived through the fermentation process, typically from sour milk.
 Lactic acid is a fantastic choice for more sensitive skin types, known for treating pore size, uneven complexion, and pigmentation.
 Lactic acid is also an excellent choice as an ingredient in body lotions to help brighten non-facial skin.

-Malic Acid – Derived most commonly from apples, malic acid is used to smooth the skin, treat short-term melasma, and is known for its low levels of skin irritation.
+Often naturally derived from apples, malic acid is used to smooth the skin, treat short-term hyperpigmentation, and is minimally irritating.

-BHAs are also peels, however unlike AHAs, they are oil soluble, penetrating deeper into pores to breakdown excess sebum.
+Beta hydroxy acids (BHAs) are also natural exfoliants, however, unlike AHAs, they are oil soluble, penetrating deeper into pores to breakdown excess oily sebum.

-Salicylic Acid – Typically chosen to treat acne and/or sun damage, salicylic acid is extremely effective at curbing breakouts and clogged pores.
+Typically chosen to treat acne and/or sun damage, salicylic acid is extremely effective at curbing breakouts and clogged pores.
 Salicylic acid is derived from the same Willow Bark Tree as aspirin and is known for its anti-inflammatory properties.
 Anyone allergic to aspirin should avoid using salicylic acid.

-Citric Acid – This can be in either AHA or BHA category dependent on it’s formulation.
+This can be in either AHA or BHA category dependent on its formulation.
 Citric acid is primarily used to dry out excess sebum and clean out dead skin cells within pores.

 A few FAQs on peels